licq/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Reflection

+### Waypoints
+I followed the guidelines of the walkthrough.
+It uses the spline to create the smooth path.
+And it uses the left points from the last calculation and only generate the missing points.
+It uses the reference velocity to control the maximum acceleration and breaking.

+### Planner
+I use a very simple planner.
+If the car is too close to the front car, I check the other lanes to see if it is safe to change lane.
+If it is, change the lane, otherwise set the speed lower.
+I prefer the left lane than the right.
+I think it will be better if I use a cost function based method to do the plan work.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).